AlexisGommet/pokemon_card_shipping/README.md

 https://pokemoncardshipping.web.app/

-Website concept for a french company to serve as an intermediary for grading pokemon cards in the US
+Website concept for a French company to serve as an intermediary for grading Pokemon cards in the US with payments powered by Stripe

+Built with Vue.js, Firebase, Node.js and Stripe